Data Lake vs. Data Warehouse: A Detailed Comparison for Modern Data Architecture.

 ---|---|---|

-Schema Approach | Schema-on-Write: Data is structured before storage. | Schema-on-Read: Structure applied when data is queried or at silver and gold layers of storage. |
+Schema Approach | Schema-on-Write: Data is structured before storage.
+Its similar to CoW (copy on Write concepts) | Schema-on-Read: Structure applied when data is queried or at silver and gold layers of storage.
+Its similar to MoR( Merge on Read concepts) |

 Users & Use Cases Comparison